Desher Barir Durga Puja: The 650-Year-Old Rituals At Arambagh

 Image Credit: Creative Commons

-The bhog at Bhatchaj Barir Pujo begins on Shashthi, the sixth day of the festival.
+The bhog at Bhatchaj Barir Pujo begins on Shashthi, the first day of the festival.
 Here, fish plays an important role in the offerings.
 A large fish (preferably Katla) is offered to Maa Durga as part of the ritualistic meal, signifying the bond between the goddess and the local community’s food culture

 While fish is usually absent from most Puja offerings, its inclusion here reflects the deeply ingrained Bengali culinary traditions and the family’s unique interpretation of what constitutes a sacred offering.
 The bhog includes Rice (Anno), shakbhaja, sukto along with the fish.